-Council's result remains below the benchmark and is indicative of the extent to which Council rely on capital grants and contributions.
+Council's result is indicative of the extent to which capital grants and contributions supplement Council's operations.

 The 'operating performance ratio' measures how well council contained operating expenditure within operating revenue (excluding capital grants and contributions, fair value adjustments, and reversal of revaluation decrements).
 The benchmark set by OLG is greater than zero per cent.